Teach Philosophy 101

 -

-When possible, have your course completely built within the LMS, with all the assignments loaded from the first day of class.
-This way students who may need extra time on assignments can see all the work they may need to complete, and get a head start on any assignment type they might find especially difficult.
+When possible, have your course completely built within the LMS, with all the assignments loaded, from the first day of class.
+This way students who may need extra time on assignments can see all the work they may need to complete, get a head start on any assignment type they might find especially difficult, or obtain materials in a format that works best for them.

 -